What support are you looking for?

 Legal advice charities report that many parents are not fully informed of the consequences at the point of deregistration.
 This is why understanding the EOTAS route is so important.
 In short, your LA should provide a good education for your child.
 If the EHCP does not ensure appropriate quality of education, EOTAS might.

-Understanding the difference between EHE and EOTAS is the most critical step in ensuring your child receives the suitable education they are entitled to.
+Understanding the difference between EHE and EOTAS ensures your child receives the suitable education they are entitled to.

 FAQ's